-This Plan will be monitored in order to review the impact of the progress we make and an annual report will be published.
+The plan will be monitored each year in order to review the impact of the progress we make and the annual reports will continue to be published.
 It will also be publicised and promoted widely both internally and externally in order to raise awareness of the work being done.

-We hope that you agree that this new Plan continues to develop the equality and diversity work we have undertaken to date and shows our ongoing commitment to ensuring respect and fairness for the residents, elected members, staff members and all visitors to the county borough.
+We hope that you agree that this updated Plan continues to develop the equality and diversity work we have undertaken to date and shows our ongoing commitment to ensuring respect and fairness for everyone in the county borough.